uurtech/Laravel-Test/Readme.md

 Testing Send-Receive Message using Web-Socket

-Write a test that sends example messages to the server and receive accepted message
+- Write a test that sends example messages to the server and receive message.
+- Write a test that sends json string and check if it's accepted by the server

 Just make sure your tests can be called by using this command,